Depienne Airfield

 Depienne Airfield is a World War II airfield in Tunisia, located approximately 12 km northeast of El Fahs, and 53 km southwest of Tunis.
-The airfield was first used by the German Luftwaffe in 1941 and 1942, and was captured by the British Army by a parachute attack on 3 December 1942.
+The airfield was first used by the German Luftwaffe in 1941 and 1942, and was captured by the British Army in a parachute attack on 3 December 1942.
 It was later used by the United States Army Air Force Twelfth Air Force as a B-17 Flying Fortress heavy bomber airfield during the North African Campaign.